 We typically experience seasonal variability in our quarterly operating results and capital requirements.
 Historically, we sell more homes in the first half of the year, which results in more working capital requirements and home closings in the third and fourth quarters.
-However, during the current economic downturn and the enactment and expiration of certain government incentives, our results may not follow our historical trends.
+However, during economic downturns or times of certain government incentives, our results may not follow our historical trends.